The buzz word of the day is recycling and there is no major act from Malaysians to prioritize recycling in daily life.

 (Source: Volvo Trucks)

-So, as how Volvo been working on recycling of its trucks since the mid 1990s, will the local car assemblers namely Proton and Perodua look into active recycling of its cars?
-After all, if they are able to recycle the parts of the old cars, it can be re-used in their newer cars.
+So, as to how Volvo been working on recycling its trucks since the mid-1990s, will the local car assemblers namely Proton and Perodua look into the active recycling of its cars?
+After all, if they are able to recycle the parts of the old cars, they can be re-used in their newer cars.
 Cost of the recycling may take some good calculations and profitability may be slim.
 But what is more important is that we would able to recycle the old cars and preserves our environment.

-Further, with active participation of the car manufacturers themselves, the secondary recycling industry may just get the boost they need to invest for more recycling centers, technology and increased rate of recycle.
-So, instead of focusing on designing electric and hybrid cars, let’s focus on recycling of the older cars first.
+Further, with the active participation of the car manufacturers themselves, the secondary recycling industry may just get the boost they need to invest in more recycling centres, technology and increased rate of recycling.
+So, instead of focusing on designing electric and hybrid cars, let’s focus on recycling the older cars first.